CodeYourFuture/syllabus-archive/js-core-3/week-2/lesson.md

 #### Types of APIs:

-- Internal: for other development teams within a company to consume (e.g. microservices).
+- Internal: for other development teams within an organisation to consume (e.g. microservices).
 - Semi-private: for clients who paid for the API.
 - Public: for everyone on the web (but may or may not need an account to use).